zxphyrx/highway/app/views/advanced/submitting.md

 It'll send over your project to our queue to be approved!

+We'll try to get back to you within a few days.

 ## Next steps

 If you get approved, you'll get an email to let you know!
 You'll get a follow-up form asking for your address & personal info

-**If it gets rejected, you'll have to wait 1 week before getting another review.**
+**If it gets rejected, you'll have to wait 1 week before submitting another review.** Make it better while you're waiting!